 Check Out My Other Recipe I shared Recently: How to Cook Chicken of the Woods?

-How to cook frozen ravioli?
+How long to boil frozen ravioli

 Boiling: These are my favorite ways to cook frozen ravioli, so I can finally eat some today!
 This simple trick keeps your ravioli tender time after time, is the perfect blank base for any sauce or add-ins, and is vegetarian!
 If you are ready for the challenge, then pull out your favorite go-to bag of frozen ravioli and get started!